-This list of 46 close associates shows that there were only two Zyazikov's "teip members"95 in the political elite, five representatives of the largest Evloev teip, and the rest of the teips and lineages were spread quite evenly, although Ozdoevs, who were as large of a teip as Evloevs, is slightly underrepresented.
+This list of 46 close associates shows that there were only two Zyazikov's "teip members", 2 in the political elite, five representatives of the largest Evloev teip, and the rest of the teips and lineages were spread quite evenly, although Ozdoevs, who were as large of a teip as Evloevs, is slightly underrepresented.
 There are two Russians in the list- Yuri Turygin, the Prosecutor of Ingushetia and Mikhail Zadvornov, the Chair of the Supreme Court.
 Turygin, whom I know personally, was among the most loyal Zyazikov's supporters and was eagerly covering the grand financial machinations and crimes committed by Zyazikov and others.
 He was quite shamelessly lying on TV loosing all respect in the eyes of the population in order to defend Zyazikov and his team.
 Once Zyazikov was replaced and the new president Yunus-Bek Evkurov started an anti-corruption campaign, Turygin eagerly joined his efforts of revealing financial fraud of his former comrades.

 In short, Zyazikov's government, which was the most personalistic and ineffective in the recent history of Ingushetia, was a trust group, tied up with common economic interests and high risk associated with large-scale illegal economic activity.
 This group had a minor kinship element, which was not teip-or-descent based, but included members of President Zyazikov immediate family (matrilineal cousins, since Zyazikov has no brothers), but mostly consisted of large groups of unrelated people.
 Nonetheless, compared to Aushev's presidency, when the percentage of teip members was much larger, the strength of ties was incomparably higher in Zyazikov's period.
-He never fired a single of his close allies for underperformance (except for mayor of Nazran Tsetchoev who was replaced as a result of a personal conflict with Zyazikov) and the rotation of cadre was very low.
-The lack of elections, the lack of any system of checks and balances, virtually no political autonomy from the federal center, dependent courts and ineffective prosecution in Ingushetia of 2002-2008 created a predatory system, where people who got access to channels of public good redistribution extracted resources for their own benefit and that of their close kin.
+He has never fired a single of his close allies for underperformance and the rotation of cadre was very low.
+Lack of elections, lack of any system of checks and balances, virtually no political autonomy from the federal center, dependent courts and ineffective prosecution in Ingushetia of 2002-2008 created a predatory system, where people who got access to channels of public good redistribution extracted resources for their own benefit and that of their close kin.
+Thus, even an extreme case of paternalistic, predatory regime, government had nothing to do with clan or descent group, which persisted from pre-modernity to modern times.
+Even kinship was marginal in the making of the tightly integrated elite.
+The main principle of elite formation was common economic interest, shared risk of illegal economic activity and mutual covering-up.

-95 Zyazikov grew up in the family of his mother and bares the name of his matrilineal kin.
+92 Zyazikov grew up in the family of his mother and bares the name of his matrilineal kin.
 His actual teip members (Borovs) are not at all represented in the ruling elite